Get your IKO at BLOW!

 In addition to these physical exercises, it is also important that you can convey something well (didactics).
 During a kitesurfing lesson, a lot is required of a student theoretical understanding, practical exercises and insight.
 It is therefore nice to have an instructor who can explain everything clearly, has patience and makes it a great time.
 The speed and pleasure with which a student makes progress during the kitesurfing lessons largely depends on the instructor.
 You will all learn these kinds of skills during the Assistant Instructor Training Course (AITC) and the Instructor Training Course (ITC).

 The training of the International Kitesurf Organization is by far the most famous international kitesurfing training worldwide.
 Since the sport started, the IKO method has been developed into a worldwide recognized teaching method that guides course participants from beginners to independent kite surfers.
 An IKO certificate is therefore valid and recognized worldwide.
 The same applies to the instructor training and the associated certification.
 The biggest advantage of an IKO training is that you can then start as a kitesurf instructor all over the world!

 How do I become an independent IKO kitesurfing teacher?

 An independent IKO kitesurfing teacher has the AITC and the ITC successfully closed.
-In addition to this certification, it is then of great importance that you gain experience in practice.
+In addition to this certification, it is then very important that you gain experience in practice.